kror-shack/my-logic-hub/README.md

 To get started with the Logical Calculator App, follow these steps:

 1. Clone or download the repository to your local machine.
-2. Install any necessary dependencies (if mentioned in the project documentation).
+2. Install any necessary dependencies using npm or yarn.
 3. Run the app on your local development environment.

+## Tests

+My Logic Hub includes a comprehensive test suite to ensure its functionality remains reliable.
+I used [Jest](https://jestjs.io/) as the test runner and [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro/) for testing React components.

+### Running Tests

+To run the tests, follow these steps:

+1. Make sure you have installed all the project dependencies as mentioned in the "Getting Started" section.

+2. In your terminal, run the following command:

+   npm test

 ### Available Logical Calculators